Devanahalli: History

 Devanahalli was part of Gangawadi and later came under the rule of Rashatrakutas, Nolambas, Pallavas, Cholas, Hoysalas and the Vijayanagara rulers.

-The recent history of Devanahalli dates back to the 15th century, when a family of refugees fleeing from Conjeevaram (modern day Kanchi), camped near the foot of Ramaswami betta, east of Nandi Hills.
+The recent history of Devanahalli dates back to 15th-century, when a family of refugees fleeing from Conjeevaram (today Kanchipuram) camped near the foot of Ramaswami Hills, east of Nandi Hills.
 Their leader Rana Baire Gowda was apparently directed in a dream to set up a settlement in this region.
-He and his Morasu Wokkalu family settled in a small village, Ahuti, which was later known as Avati.
-His son Malla Baire Gowda founded Devanahalli, Chikka-ballapura and Dodda-ballapura.
-Kempegowda, the founder of Bangalore city is also from Morasu Wokkalu family.[5]
-During the time of Vijayanagara rule, Malla Baire constructed the initial mud fort in 1501 AD with the consent of Devaraya at Devanadoddi, the previous name of Devanahalli.
+His Morasu Wokkalu family and he subsequently settled in a small village, Ahuti, which was later known as Avati.
+His son Malla Baire Gowda founded Devanahalli, Chikkaballapur and Doddaballapura.
+Kempe Gowda I, the founder of Bangalore, also belonged to the Morasu Wokkalu family.
+During the time of Vijayanagara rule, Malla Baire constructed the initial mud fort in 1501 with the consent of Devaraya, the headman of the village Devanadoddi that stood prior to their arrival, and named it Devanhalli or Devandhalli.
+A series of rulers from the same family ruled Devanahalli, the longest being Dodda Baire Gauda, for 54 years.